 Setting: The Sonoran Desert – Carefree, Arizona

 Why We Love It: We’re crazy about the whole Run Wild Retreats calendar, which includes long-time favorites like Iceland and The Dolomites, as well as new North American destinations like Telluride and Victoria Island.
-But this 2021 newcomer has especially piqued our interest.
+But this recent addition has especially piqued our interest.

 Maybe it’s the promise of striding past giant saguaro cacti.
 Maybe it’s the intrigue of “yummy yoga.”
 After a stressful year, it might just as easily be the prospects of lounging by the pool at the Civana Wellness Resort + Spa or indulging in the included spa treatment.
 As with all retreats offered by the award-winning team at Run Wild Retreats, the experience is led by experienced trail runners and includes mindful running techniques to tackle the trails with confidence.